-Sahaviriya Steel Industries Public Company Limited and Subsidiaries For the year ended 31 December 2018
+Sahaviriya Steel Industries Public Company Limited and Subsidiaries For the year ended 31 December 2019

-1 General information
+1. General information

-Sahaviriya Steel Industries Public Company Limited ("the Company"), is incorporated in Thailand and has its registered office at 28/1 Prapawit Building, 2nd-3rd Floor, Surasak Road, Kwang Silom, Khet Bangrak, Bangkok, Thailand and its plant located at 9, Moo 7, Tambon Mae Rumphueng, Amphur Bang Saphan, Prachuabkirikhan, Thailand.
+Sahaviriya Steel Industries Public Company Limited ("the Company"), is incorporated in Thailand.
+The Company was listed on the Stock Exchange of Thailand in September 1994 and has its registered office at 28/1 Prapawit Building, 2nd-3rd Floor, Surasak Road, Kwang Silom, Khet Bangrak, Bangkok, Thailand and its plant located at 9, Moo 7, Tambon Mae Rumphueng, Amphur Bang Saphan, Prachuabkirikhan, Thailand.
 The Company, it subsidiaries and its joint venture are hereinafter collectively referred to as "the Group".